tomboolean/tomboolean/README.md

 Hi,

-I am a CTO in the Conversational AI space.
+I am a technical co-founder in the Conversational AI space.
 I've launched a successful AI startup once during 2021-2023, and I'm doing it again, this time with more support from clients and investors because they see the value of AI now.

 Best,